 Concert: May 21, 6:30 PM Happy Hour, 7:30 PM Concert @ Cincinnati Museum Center, All Ages

 Check out some of our previous performances!

-Help YPCC play a significant role in our singers lives.
+Help YPCC play a significant role in our singers' lives.
 Help us connect the next generation of arts patrons to Cincinnati's many arts and culture organizations.
-Show us what music and YPCC mean to you by making a tax-deductible donation to our 2018 annual campaign.
+Show us what music and YPCC mean to you by making a tax-deductible donation.

 MAKE YOUR DONATION

 • A $25 donation provides music for one singer for one concert cycle